 I was born in California, grew up in England, and finished my last two years of

 high school in Bellingham, WA until moving to Seattle.
-This is my third year
+This is my fourth year

 both at Seattle U and as a member of the WC Staff.
 I worked as a

-receptionist for the first two years and I'm very excited for my first year of
+receptionist for the first two years and I'm very excited for my second year of

 consulting.I can't wait to help all the new and returning